Thermoregulation in Homopus signatus

 Timeframe and status

 The study started in 2012, and would finalise in 2014.
 However, it was extended to 2015 as a result of low tortoise activity in 2014.
-The data processing and publishing started in 2014 and will run till 2018.
+The data processing and publishing started in 2014 and ended in 2017.

 Homopus signatus basking to elevate its body temperature.

-Total budget is circa € 22,000.
-This amount includes resources that will be invested by fieldwork volunteers and students, and does not contain salary: all participants in the Homopus Research Foundation work as volunteers and do not receive salary.
+Total budget was circa € 22,000.
+This amount included resources that were invested by fieldwork volunteers and students, and did not contain salary: all participants in the Homopus Research Foundation work as volunteers and do not receive salary.